 |Course Duration:-||6 weeks part-time.
 You may also choose to complete this course in any time from 4 to 12 weeks|

 Briefly:- this course has 6 modalities covering 39 topics.

-This is one of the few courses to include training for Pet end of life doulas and the only one offering a money back guarantee.
+This is one of the few courses offering a Pet death doula module.
 Something I have noticed the others are reluctant to do.